-New Mexico is rapidly growing in its reputation for producing some of the finest chilies in the world.
+New Mexico produces some of the finest chiles in the world.
 The hot, dry summer climate is ideal for the production of many chile pepper varieties and is especially suitable for the production of “hot” chiles.
-The producing of peppers, however is not without problems.
-Chile peppers (Capsicum spp.) are susceptible to several diseases which can cause excessive losses, both in quality and quantity.
+The production of peppers, however, is not without problems.
+Chile peppers (Capsicum spp.) are susceptible to several diseases that can cause excessive losses, both in quality and quantity.

 Plant disease occurs when some external factor disrupts the “normal” growth and development of the plant.
-Many different parasitic and non-parasitic disease agents can cause disease in peppers: parasitic diseases are caused by infectious disease agents that, can spread rapidly from one plant to another under the right environmental conditions causing an epidemic; non-parasitic diseases are caused by abiotic disorders and are related to nutrients, chemicals, and the environment.
+Many different parasitic and non-parasitic disease agents can cause disease in peppers.
+Parasitic diseases are caused by infectious disease agents that can spread rapidly from one plant to another under the right environmental conditions, potentially causing an epidemic.
+Non-parasitic diseases are caused by abiotic disorders and are related to nutrients, chemicals, and the environment.
 This publication will address the most common problems associated with chiles grown in New Mexico.
-In addition to some specific control measures for particular diseases, there is a check list of general control practices for growing disease-free chile.
+In addition to some specific control measures for diseases, there is a checklist of general control practices for growing disease-free chile.

 Parasitic Diseases (caused by infectious disease agents)

-Three common soil fungi cause severe wilt and root rot diseases in chile.
+Three common soil-borne organisms cause severe wilt and root rot diseases in chile.
 These fungi can cause similar symptoms, most notably severe wilting and plant death, and at times may be confused with one another.
-Often accuratediagnosis of the disease depends on isolating and identifying the causal agent; however, there are some differences in symptoms, expression and knowing of these differences can be helpful in diagnosis and control.
+Often accurate diagnosis of the disease depends on isolating and identifying the causal agent; however, there are some differences in symptom expression, and knowing these differences can be helpful in diagnosis and control.

-Phytophthora Root Rot.
-Phytophthora root rot, also called “chile wilt,” is caused by the soil-borne fungus, Phytophthora capsici.
-This fungus is a serious pathogen on peppers worldwide, but the disease is particularly widespread in furrow-irrigated fields in the southwestern U.S.
+Phytophthora root rot, also called “chile wilt,” is caused by the soil-borne pathogen Phytophthora capsici.
+This fungal-like organism is a serious pathogen on peppers worldwide, but the disease is particularly widespread in furrow-irrigated fields in the southwestern U.S.

-Conditions for disease: This fungus causes a problem when soils are excessively wet, either from over-irrigation, heavy rains, or both.
+This pathogen causes a problem when soils are excessively wet, either from over-irrigation, heavy rains, or both.
 Disease outbreaks usually occur in heavy soil or in low spots in the field where water tends to sit for long periods of time.
-It is not uncommon to see fields where diseased plants are grouped together in particular areas of the field, in specific rows, or at one end of the field, while the remainder of the plants may be healthy and show no indication of disease.
-When disease occurs in particular rows, this often indicates excessive irrigation and the spread of infective spores by the irrigation water.
-In addition, chile plants grown next to tall trees or buildings may become diseased due to shading which causes high humidity and slow drying, favoring activity by the fungus.
+It is not uncommon to see fields where diseased plants are grouped together in particular areas of the field, in specific rows, or at one end of the field, while the remainder of the plants may be healthy and show no indication of disease (Figure 1, cover image).
+When disease occurs in particular rows, this often indicates excessive irrigation and the spread of infectious spores by the irrigation water.
+In addition, chile plants grown next to tall trees or buildings may become diseased due to shading, which causes high humidity and slow drying, favoring activity by the pathogen.

 Symptoms: Symptoms of Phytophthora root rot usually occur in the late summer and early fall during periods of heavy rainfall and warm nights, and when the foliage is dense and plants become crowded.
 The first symptom of infected plants is severe wilting.
-Within a few days, infected plants collapse due to root and stem infections and die, turning straw-colored (fig. 1).
+Within a few days, infected plants collapse due to root and stem infections and die, turning straw-colored (Figure 2).
 In many cases, plants are defoliated.
-Diseased plants removed from the field exhibit symptoms of severe root rot, such as discolored, dead roots from which the bark sheds easily (fig. 2).
+Diseased plants removed from the field exhibit symptoms of severe root rot, such as discolored, dead roots from which the bark sheds easily (Figure 3).

-Phytophthora capsici also causes diseases, called spots, blights, and fruit rots on the leaves, stems, and fruit.
-Above-ground infections generally occur during the summer rainy season at elevations above 3500 feet.
-Fungal infections result when rain splashes infested soil onto water-soaked stems and leaves.
-Fruit become infected when wet humid conditions persist for several days.
-(For more information on fruit rots, see following section on fruit rots.)
+Phytophthora capsici also causes diseases called spots, blights, and fruit rots on the leaves, stems, and fruit.
+Above-ground infections generally occur during the summer rainy season at elevations above 3,500 feet.
+Infections result when rain splashes infested soil onto water-soaked stems and leaves.
+Fruits become infected when wet, humid conditions persist for several days.
+(For more information on fruit rots, see the following section on fruit rots.)

 Control: Excessive soil moisture triggers and intensifies the crown and root rot stage of this disease.
 If possible, avoid poorly drained, heavy soils.
 Cultural practices that reduce the length of time that soil remains saturated will help reduce disease incidence.
 These practices include proper field leveling (laser leveling with a slight slope will remove low spots and help water move down the rows), planting in raised beds, irrigating every other row when plants are immature, shorter irrigation periods, and shorter row length.

-Phytophthora capsici survives in crop debris and soil as oospores, which can persist for over two years in the absence of the host.
-Research indicates that 3-4 year crop rotations out of peppers and other susceptible hosts such as tomatoes and alfalfa can reduce residual populations of the fungus in the field.
+Phytophthora capsici survives in crop debris and soil as oospores, which can persist for years even without the host present.
+Research indicates that 3- to 4-year crop rotations out of peppers and other susceptible hosts, such as tomatoes and alfalfa, can reduce residual populations of the fungus in the field.
 Suggested rotational crops include lettuce, cabbage, onions, and small grains, such as wheat, barley, and oats.

-Verticillium Wilt.
-Verticillium dahliae is a soil-borne fungus that occurs worldwide and causes diseases on a diverse group of plants.
+Verticillium dahliae is a soil-borne fungus that occurs worldwide and causes diseases in a diverse group of plants.
 Susceptible hosts include several weed species and many crops grown in New Mexico, including chile, cotton, alfalfa, melons, and ornamentals.
 Like Phytophthora root rot, Verticillium wilt is primarily a problem in temperate climates.

 Symptoms: Symptoms of Verticillium wilt are highly variable, depending on the susceptibility of the host, the aggressiveness of the pathogen, and the environmental conditions, especially related to air and soil temperature and available nutrients.
-Early symptoms include yellowing of lower leaves and plant stunting (fig. 3).
-As the disease progresses, excessive yellowing and leaves shedding may occur.
+Early symptoms include yellowing of lower leaves and plant stunting (Figure 4).
+As the disease progresses, excessive yellowing and leaf shedding may occur.
 This fungus is restricted to the internal vascular tissues of the stems and therefore causes no rot of the roots or the crown.
-However, varying degrees of browning may occur in the xylem tissue (fig. 4).
+However, varying degrees of browning may occur in the xylem tissue (Figure 5).
 As the water-conducting tissues are plugged by the fungus, the plant will wilt due to water stress.
-Infected plants may recover at night for a few days before permanent wilting and death occurs.
-This disease may occur sporadically throughout the field, thus creating a poor stand.
+Infected plants may recover at night for a few days before permanent wilting and death occur.
+This disease may occur sporadically throughout the field, thus creating a poor stand (Figure 6).

 Control: There are no adequate control measures known once Verticillium wilt appears in the field.
 Control strategies targeted at avoiding the disease are most effective.
 Although Verticillium dahliae has a wide host range, it occurs in races (genetically and often geographically distinct groups of pathogens that may infect certain plant species), so all isolates of the fungus may not attack all hosts.
 Observations of the disease indicate that Verticillium wilt tends to be most severe in fields where chile is planted continually.
-Although research is lacking on race specificity of V. dahliae in New Mexico, observations of the disease in Arizona indicate the population is capable of infecting cotton as well as chile, thus avoiding cotton fields with a history of the disease may help reduce disease incidence.
+Experimental data suggests that New Mexico has a complex population of Verticillium, with several races.
+Observations of the disease in Arizona indicate the population is capable of infecting cotton as well as chile; thus, avoiding cotton fields with a history of the disease may help reduce disease incidence.
 Crop rotations where chile is not planted more than once every 3–4 years is recommended.
 Using barley or other small grains may help reduce the population of microsclerotia in the soil and thus reduce the incidence of disease when a susceptible host is planted.

 Soil fumigants containing chloropicrin have effectively controlled Verticillium wilt in many crops, but they may not be economically feasible in chile.
 To date, there are no known chile cultivars tolerant to Verticillium dahliae.